kailash-manasarovar/statement/docs/timeline/2023/august.md

 [![What bots are like](../../content/tweets/august-comms/jackchardwood/bots-be-like.png)](https://x.com/JackChardwood/status/1687383917924327424)

 - Telling them how much I'm enjoying their funny posts.
-I also wonder if this kind of content is evidence of fawn.
+I also wonder if this kind of content is evidence of the fawn trauma-survivor response.

 [![Funny posts](../../content/tweets/august-comms/jackchardwood/some-amusing-post.png)](https://x.com/JackChardwood/status/1690106639993413632)